jina-ai/jina-hub/classifiers/nlp/TransformersTorchSeqClassifier/README.md

 ## Usage:
-The following code snippets show how to use TransformersTorchSequenceClassifier.
+The following code snippets show how to use TransformersTorchSeqClassifier.

 - Simple Python usage:

  - ```python
-   from jina.hub.classifiers.nlp.TransformersTorchSequenceClassifier import TransformersTorchSequenceClassifier import numpy as np
+   from jina.hub.classifiers.nlp.TransformersTorchSeqClassifier import TransformersTorchSeqClassifier import numpy as np

    model_name = 'distilbert-base-uncased-finetuned-sst-2-english'
-   classifier = TransformersTorchSequenceClassifier(model_name)
+   classifier = TransformersTorchSeqClassifier(model_name)
    data =np.stack(['Today is a good day.',
                    "Can't wait for tomorrow!",
                    "Today is a good day.
 Can't wait for tomorrow!"])